coehne/svelteKitOnFirebase/README.md

 Use the assistant to configure your desired SvelteKit setup and run `npm install` afterwards.

+### Prepare Firebase CLI

-### Enable the [web framework](https://github.com/FirebaseExtended/firebase-framework-tools#enable-framework-awareness) feature in the Firebase CLI with
+Enable the [web framework](https://github.com/FirebaseExtended/firebase-framework-tools#enable-framework-awareness) feature in the Firebase CLI with:

 ```zsh
 firebase experiments:enable webframeworks
 ```

-### Initialize Firebase hosting with
+### Initialize Firebase hosting

+Initialize the Firebase hosting with:

 ```zsh
 firebase init hosting
 ```

-Follow the steps in the CLI to connect to an existing Firebase project or create a new one.
+Follow the steps in the assistant to connect to an existing Firebase project or create a new one.
 Make sure the [Blaze plan](https://firebase.google.com/pricing) of Firebase is enabled for the project.

 ### Configuring the cloud function